TiltingPoint/-com.tiltingpoint.sdkinstaller/Documentation/ManualInstruction.md

 ## 1. Get access to Tilting Point registry.
-To get access to the registry contact DefRel team.
+To get access to the registry contact DevRel team.
 Response will contain username and password.

 ## 2. Install NPM